Sports in Ghana: Badminton

+Its national governing body, Ghana Badminton, represents every member of the Badminton Community in Ghana.
+The national governing body provides a well-governed, compliant and inclusive sport and represents you at the Government level, ensuring as many players as possible can return to Badminton, represent our clubs and community players to increase the number of available facilities and courts.

+In 2018 and 2019, it hosted its International tournament JE Wilson Badminton International in Accra, and has won a host of podium events in multi sport events.
+Its athletes include, Rabiatu Ofoli, Samuel Lamptey, Kelvin Evans Alphous, Prospera Nantuo, Aaron Tamakloe, Cindy Etornam Tornyenyor, Rachel Quarcoo and Ahmad Samad Abdul.

 Basketball

 Basketball is a popular sport in Ghana.
 Several Ghanaian players play in the top divisions in Europe or the US-based NCAA.
 Yet, the Ghanaian national basketball team only plays friendly games.

 Ghana has competed in several 3×3 basketball tournaments.
 At the Senior Level, Ghana competed at the FIBA 3×3 Africa Cup in Cotonou, Benin in 2018 in the Men’s and Women’s categories.
 The Men’s Team also competed in the maiden 2019 African Beach Games.
 3x3 basketball has been identified as the most popular urban team sport.

+At the club level, the Greater Accra Basketball League (ABL) is the most known league in the country, and features two divisions for both men and women, and has a total of 40 clubs.
+The Ghana Basketball Federation hosted the first national club championships in December 2022 in Cape Coast.
+The first men's edition was won by the Greater Accra team, while the women's edition was won by the Ghana Revenue Authority.

 Cricket

 Cricket was handed over to Ghana in the early days of then the Gold Cost during the rule of its colonial masters the British and played its first international game against Nigeria in 1904.
 It is known that after the 2nd World War the game grew from there and spread through expatriates and further local citizens in the mining sector.

 The game between the 1960s and 1980s saw the involvement of schools and colleges notably in the Greater Accra, Central, Western and the Eastern Regions of Ghana.
 The spread caught the attention of the Universities, Training Colleges and Communities vibrantly.
 By 1993 talents were identified at the grassroots to form the juvenile teams taking part in the Cricket Quadrangular among the North West Africa Cricket playing countries at that time.

 Ghana became an Affiliate Member of the ICC in 2002 and the game has continued to grow since.